-With the holidays fast approaching, my focus shifts from pitching my tent under a tree in the woods to gifts I’ll place under one I temporarily place in my home.
+With the holidays fast approaching, my focus shifts from pitching my tent near a sturdy tree in the woods to an evergreen tree I temporarily place in my home.
 Thinking of a gift to give someone whose interests differ greatly from your own can be challenging though, but thankfully places like Pinterest have gift guides for every hobby and interest under the sun!

-So in the vein of helping out my fellow hikers and backpackers, and giving their peeps some intel on what they might like to find under their own tree, for their birthday, or whatever the heck you need to buy them a gift for, I’m creating a series of gift guides.
-Let’s get started with the first one: Gift ideas for the hiker or backpacker in your life for under $20:
+In the vein of helping out my fellow hikers and backpackers and giving their peeps some intel on what they might like to find under their own tree, for their birthday, or whatever the heck you need to buy someone a gift for, I’m creating a series of gift guides.
+Let’s get started with the first one: Gift ideas for the hiker or backpacker in your life for under $20.

 First up, and my own personal favorite: A donation in their honor to a favorite trail or park association (Friends of the Smokies is my personal favorite).
 Insider tip: Search and rescue teams are often woefully underfunded.
 These groups are always looking for financial sources to help buy expensive gear and equipment to aid in searches, so if you’re feeling generous, here’s the link to the one in Haywood County, NC that I’m a part of now.

 But what if “your person” really wants the thrill of ripping off the wrapping paper and finding something they can use inside?
-Here are plenty of ideas, all under $20, and stocking stuffable as well!
+Here are plenty of ideas, all under $20 (many are well under $20, so you could easily combine several of them to make a fun themed gift), and stocking stuffable as well!